davebraze/OtoP-2/dictionary/readme.md

 in order to facilitate use in a Mikenet framework.

 ## Details of steps from Moby/CoCa to MikeNet OtoP Dictionary
+There are two types of phonological representations following respectively Harm & Seidenberg (!999) and Harm (1998).
+The two papers and other relevant ones are stored respectively in the folders ./HarmSeidenberg1999 and ./Harm1998.
+In those folders, phon\_HarmSeidenberg1999.txt and phon\_Harm1998.txt are the dictionary of phonemes to be used by the code.
+The explanantions of those phonemes can be found in phon\_HarmSeidenberg1999_key.txt and phon\_Harm1998_key.txt.

+Below are the details of steps from Moby/Coca to MikeNet OtoP Dictionary following Harm & Seidenber (1999)'s way of phonological representations.

 1. Read from Moby pronunciator and make some replacements in the phones.
    These replacements include:
    1. Delete the glide '/-/' after the vowel '/aI/'.
 This mostly